abrahampm/dotnet-demo-booking-api/README.md

 Dependency Injection was achieved in some cases with the help of a Unity container.
 \
 \
-The Relational Database Management System (RDBMS) used for this project was MySQL Server 8.0.28.
-Entity Framework Core Version 5.0.5 was used to handle application entities and migrations.
-Please find the application database SQL dump attached in the `alten-test-bookin-api` directory.
-The SQL clauses used to create an stored procedure to check hotel room availability is also present in that folder.
+The Relational Database Management System (RDBMS) used for this project was Postgresql 12.
+Entity Framework Core Version 6.0.8 was used to handle application entities and migrations.
+Please find the application database SQL dump attached in the `db` directory.

 An Angular Single Page Application (SPA) was implemented to consume the REST API.
 Authentication was implemented using the JWT schema.
 Some endpoint of the REST API are restricted only for authenticated users.
-Please note that there is a provisional endpoint to register admin users in the application.
-This can be used for testing.
-Check out the `/api/auth/register-admin` endpoint on Swagger.
 \
 \
 In the SPA, admin components are bundled in an Angular feature module which is protected by the route guards.
 UI was developed using the Angular Material Components and page layout was created using the [FlexLayout Library](https://github.com/angular/flex-layout/wiki).
 SASS was used as for stylesheet.